 Below are 15 available training classes.
 Each class requires the use of one credit, granting the entry of up to 10 employees per class.
 Additional employees over 10 will receive a 30% Safety Champion discount.
 Safety Champions have three (3) credits, which do not expire but carry over yearly.
 Some classes are solely “in-person” to satisfy certain OSHA regulations, while others are marked “optional” for either in-person or virtual learning.
 Courses outside of the Safety Champion level may also be taken at the 30% discounted rate so that members save on cost.

-Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from Heat Stress, a paramount concern among many industries.
-Heat Stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
-Heat-related disorders include heat stroke, heat exhaustion, heat cramps, and heat rashes.
+- Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from heat stress, a paramount concern among many industries.
+Heat stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
+Heat-related disorders include heat stroke, heat exhaustion, heat cramps and heat rashes.
 This training course is designed to help learners understand the dangers of heat stress in both indoor and outdoor environments and how to prevent and respond to a heat stress emergency.
-(Optional)

 (Disclaimer: All included training credits subject to scheduling limitations.
 The Florida Chamber Safety Council will strive to facilitate the requested training times and dates.
 Personnel limitation may necessitate alternate training accommodations as no date and time are guaranteed.)